varvara-savchenko/automation-tests/README.md

 - creating function for price comparison (each number should be less or equal to the next number)
 - checking length of elements dynamically
 - mocking data
+- working with date-fns library (import data, change format)
+- manipulating with sliders (custom command to set screen, client and page position)